bipplane/devIR/README.md

 ### Cyclical Graph Flows

-Real debugging is iterative.
-If the Solver produces a low-confidence answer, the graph loops back to the Webscraper with a refined query.
-This self-correction continues until either (1) confidence exceeds the threshold, (2) max iterations are reached, or (3) the solution is accepted.
+Real debugging is an undoubtedly an iterative process.
+If a low confidence answer is produced, the graph loops back to the Webscraper with a more refined query for better results.
+This self-correction mechanism continues until either: confidence exceeds threshold,max iterations are reached, or the proposed solution is accepted.

 ```python
 def check_solution_confidence(state: AgentState) -> str: